nutanixworkshops/foundation101/env/handover.rst

 Before reeling off your well learned Nutanix 'patter' remember why you're providing them with a cluster.
 There's obviously a test criteria and plan that will be followed so use this as the direction of the demonstration.

+Don't have a test criteria? `This template`_ may assist, but you should have already provided one to the SE Manager for review before agreeing the POC.

 -   Prism Element, and perhaps Central if they plan to use the features of it

 -   Storage creation, it's only a few clicks